To control the source of access to your business resources, you can use the IP blocklist/allowlist feature in Tencent Cloud CDN.

 By configuring an access control policy on IPs of user requests, you can effectively control the source of access, preventing hotlinking by malicious IPs, attacks, etc.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to enter its configuration page.
-Under the Access Control tab, find the IP blocklist/allowlist configuration, which is disabled by default:
+Log in to the CDN console, select Domain Management on the left sidebar, and click Manage on the right of a domain name to enter its configuration page.
+Open the Access Control tab to see the IP Blocklist/Allowlist Configuration section.
+It is disabled by default.

-You can switch to disable the IP blocklist/allowlist feature.
-When the switch is off, this feature will not take effect in the production environment even if there is an existing configuration.
-When the switch is on, a message will be displayed to confirm whether to enable this feature before the configuration takes effect across the entire network after the action is confirmed.
+You can toggle off this feature directly.
+When the switch is off, this feature does not take effect in the production environment even if there is an existing configuration.
+If you toggle the switch on, the configuration will take effect across the entire network after the action is confirmed.

-Suppose the IP blocklist/allowlist configuration of the acceleration domain name
+Suppose that the IP blocklist/allowlist configuration of the domain name

 www.test.com is as follows:

-The actual access status will be as follows:
+Then the actual access will be as follows:

-http://www.test.com/test.txt.
-As the IP matches an IP in the allowlist, the requested content will be returned.
+http://www.test.com/test.txt, as the IP is in the allowlist, the requested content will be returned normally.

-http://www.test.com/test.txt.
-As the IP does not match any IP in the allowlist, a 403 status code will be returned.
+http://www.test.com/test.txt, as the IP is not in the allowlist, a 403 status code will be returned.